-The guys made a depressed impression, or maybe clueless, when I joined them at the bar.
+The guys made a depressing impression, or maybe clueless when I joined them at the bar.
 They seemed to have all agreed on the fact that something was changing fundamentally – and that it would involve all of them.

-This group of deeply concerned professionals at the bar all were industrial designers, who had met-up for a beer after an event on ‘design thinking’, in order to reflect on what they just had heard.
-And since I am also an industrial designer, by origin, I went along with them, subsequently finding myself in the middle of an heated debate, which turned around the following main topics: will User-Experience and Service Designers take over, claim creative leadership, and thus leave the crumbles left for the industrial designers?
-Will ‘ID’ turn into an activity that large agencies will out-source to some specialists, as if it were a side-line activity?
-Will the good old industrial design become a commoditised expertise, and then eventually die off?!
+This group of deeply concerned professionals at the bar all were industrial designers, who had met-up for a beer after an event on ‘design thinking’, to reflect on what they just had heard.
+And since I am also an industrial designer I went along with them.
+Subsequently, I found myself in the middle of a heated debate, which turned around the following main topics: will User-Experience and Service Designers take over, claim creative leadership, and thus leave the crumbles left for the industrial designers?
+Will ‘ID’ turn into an activity that large agencies will out-source to some specialists as if it were a side-line activity?
+Will the good old industrial design become commoditised expertise, and then eventually die off?!

 By stating that we, the product designers, might just need to embrace the UX-designers a bit more, also my next attempt to improve the situation did not result in the hoped-for effect yet: “Do you want to imply that I have to listen to some UX-design-punk on how to do my designs?” – one designer reacted, quite agitated – “or maybe even to one of these Design Management-dudes?!
 Man, they all have no clue what good product design is all about!”

-In the end the whole situation made me think of a group of artisan typesetters, who, for the first time, are collectively reviewing a software for desktop publishing: fascinated and horrified at the same time, in the awareness that they have to adopt if they want to remain in business.
+In the end, the whole situation made me think of a group of artisan typesetters, who, for the first time, are collectively reviewing software for desktop publishing: fascinated and horrified at the same time, in the awareness that they have to adopt if they want to remain in business.

-“In the end it’s all about design thinking versus business thinking, so we better get our priorities right!”, was on of the conclusions formulated.
+“In the end, it’s all about design thinking versus business thinking, so we better get our priorities right!”, was one of the conclusions formulated.
 Well, and this would require all designers to embrace the other ‘race’ and to leave the respective expert-silos behind: yes, also us, the product designers…

-And in embracing the other design expertise lies on of the biggest challenges for design at large: most of the design specialists around do not really comprehend what the various ‘colleagues’ do and what their contribution might be – most of the time all those ‘designers’ are not ‘connected’ by some sort of ‘sense making’.
-Likewise there are hardly any agencies around that can deliver an ‘integrated design’, that can cope with all the design demands resulting from the development of a customer experience or service themselves, and then execute these design demands as well.
+And in embracing the other design expertise lies on of the biggest challenges for design at large: most of the design specialists around do not really comprehend what the various ‘colleagues’ do and what their contribution might be – most of the time all those ‘designers’ are not ‘connected’ by some sort of ‘sensemaking’.
+Likewise, there are hardly any agencies around that can deliver an ‘integrated design’, that can cope with all the design demands resulting from the development of customer experience or service themselves, and then execute these design demands as well.

-To create an holistic customer experience it always requires an interplay of all designers involved – something like an ‘symphonic design orchestra’.
+To create a holistic customer experience it always requires an interplay of all designers involved – something like a ‘symphonic design orchestra’.
 And obviously it needs somebody who starts to orchestrate all those designers and make them play together.

 Who will pick up the baton?
 My fellows from the bar think it’s them!